1. What exactly are we measuring?

 - Confirmation of the correlation between fatty acid consumption and HRV (a study with 60 volunteers), Hjørring/Brønderslev Hospital, Denmark: Jeppe Hagstrup Christensen, Merete Stubkjœr Christensen, Jørn Dyerberg, and Erik Berg Schmidt, Heart rate variability and fatty acid content of blood cell membranes: a dose-response study with n−3 fatty acids1,2,3.
 1999 American Society for Clinical Nutrition.
 The American Journal of Clinical Nutrition

 - The effect of fish oil on heart rate variability in survivors of myocardial infarction, Aalborg Hospital, Denmark: Jeppe Hagstrup Christensen, Peter Gustenhoff, Eva Korup, Jens Aaroe, Egon Toft, Torn Moller, Klaus Rasmussen, Jorn Dyerberg, Erik Berg Schmidt, Effect of fish oil on heart rate variability in survivors of myocardial infarction: a double blind randomised controlled trial.BMJ 1996; 312 doi: 10.1136/bmj.312.7032.677.

-HRV can also be a reliable method for researching the impact of bad habits on health.
-Smoking, alcohol consumption and coffee abuse affect heart rate and decrease the overall HRV or some of its indices.
+Smoking, alcohol consumption and excessive coffee consumption affect heart rate and decrease overall HRV or some of its indices.